 5.1.2.
 Test room

-The test cell shall have a temperature set point of 25 °C. The tolerance of the actual value shall be within ±10 °C.
+The test cell shall have a temperature set point of 25 °C. The tolerance of the actual value shall be within ±5 °C. At the request of the manufacturer, 25 °C can be replaced by Type 1 test cell temperature set point of 23 °C.

+The test room shall have a temperature set point of 25 °C. The tolerance of the actual value shall be within ±5 °C. At the request of the manufacturer, the 25 °C temperature set point can be replaced by 23 °C.

 Atmospheric pressure in the test cell shall be between 80kPA and 110 kPa.